dimi-fn/Emotion-Recognition-in-Movie-Abstracts/README.md

 ## Source of Data
 The main sources of data originate from:
 1)	Secondary Data: They encompass a wide variety of movie metadata provided by the [MovieLenes research dataset](https://grouplens.org/datasets/movielens/).
-2)	Primary Data: Fetching the movie overviews for every one of the movies in the above dataset, via a [TMDB API for developers](https://developers.themoviedb.org/3/getting-started/introduction) from the [TDDb website](https://www.themoviedb.org/).
+2)	Primary Data: Fetching the movie overviews for every one of the movies in the above dataset, via a [TMDB API for developers](https://developers.themoviedb.org/3/getting-started/introduction) from the [TMDb website](https://www.themoviedb.org/).
 ## Natural Language Processing (NLP)
 A series of NLP techniques were applied such as: Part of Speech (POS) tags, Sentiment Analysis, Topic Modeling, Non-Negative Matrix Factorization, Named-Entity Recognition (NER).
 ## Models' Production